Vanderbilt Master of Management in Health Care 2009

 Walt Woods is still learning how to play guitar, but that hasn't stopped him from being part of a rock band.
 His career was a little like that, too.

-Walt, the Director of Ambulatory Pharmacy Services at Vanderbilt University Medical Center, held fiscal responsibilities for many years but lacked formal training.
+Walt, former Director of Ambulatory Pharmacy Services at Vanderbilt University Medical Center, held fiscal responsibilities for many years but lacked formal training.
 "I had learned what I needed to know from mentors within Vanderbilt and through my professional experience," he says.
 While he felt competent to handle his responsibilities, he wanted to be much more than simply adequate.

 Vanderbilt's Master of Management in Health Care program "was ideal for my situation," Walt says.
 The year of concentrated study combines finance and other critical business disciplines with "practical, real-world interaction with health care leaders."